mwrnd/notes/XDMA_Communication/README.md

 ![Address Editor Assign All](img/Address_Editor_Assign_All.png)

 Edit the AXI Block addresses as required.
-The *Range* is the size that Vivado will implement for each block.
+The *Range* is the size that Vivado will implement for each block and this is where you set it.
 If the value is too large for your target FPGA then Implementation will fail.
 Larger sizes may have timing issues as more FPGA resources that are further apart are needed.
 Even though each Network can have overlapping addresses, avoid this as it can lead to confusion.

 ![AXI Addresses](img/Address_Editor.png)